oleg-agapov/data-engineering-book/book/2-beginner-path/2-2-sql-for-beginners/how-to-practice.md

 All queries I show in [SQL for beginners](sql-1.md) chapter are real.
 It means that you can run them yourself using provided database.

 > The data is fake.
-At the end of the tutorial I put a generation script.
+At the end of the tutorial I'll put a generation script.

 To connect to that database I recommend using a real IDE tool called DBeaver.